fuzzsgrill/fuzzsgrill/README.md

 - 👋 Hi, I’m @fuzzsgrill
 - 👀 I’m interested in ... sound and lighting
-- 🌱 I’m currently learning ... git
+- 🌱 I’m currently learning ... packwiz
 - ⚡ Fun fact: ...
-I have 4 guinea pigs who love to pancake and loaf
+I have 5 guinea pigs who love to pancake and loaf

 <!---
 fuzzsgrill/fuzzsgrill is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.